Nixes/lp-trip-calc/README.md

 - Fare rules do not change.
 - First tap is always a tap on
 - Taps are in ascending order of DateTimeUTC
+- Cancelled trips use the same from and to StopId
+- Cancelled trips use the first DateTimeUTC as both the Started and Finished values